-11 Subject to Change
+6 Subject to Change

-I like to avoid mutual unhappiness, so I avoid changes as much as I can.
+I try to avoid changes as much as I can.
 The course number, title, and description will not change, but I do reserve the right to change anything else in this syllabus at any time for any reason.
-I belive that such changes are unlikely.
-Any important change will be communicated in class and by email to those affected.